naeemhaq/postfix-stack/README.md

 #TODO make the SG hardened

 ### Internal ALB
-Creates an internal load balancer that will forward requests to the Postfix MTA agent/container instances through an ECS Service.
+Creates http internal load balancer that will forward requests to the Postfix MTA agent/container instances through an ECS Service.
+To avoid complexity of the stack of SSL certs and domain names, have created http ALB.

 ### Postfix ECS Fargate Instances.
 Creates: